 Oklahoma natives strongly believe that light displays are one of the best ways to get into the Christmas spirit.
 The state features some of the largest light installations in the country.
-So take your family and friends and immerse yourself in the magic of Christmas.
+So take your family and friends and enjoy the magic of the holidays.
 Hot cocoa, Santa Claus and lots of fun activities will keep everyone warm and happy!

 Downtown in December Oklahoma City (November 8, 2019–January 11, 2020)

 Beat this winter gloom at Downtown in December with holiday celebration in the heart of Oklahoma City.
-Plenty of winter fun activities will keep you entertained—ice skating, free holiday light festival, Santa visits, and many other activities.
-There is a festive holiday run, free water taxi excursions, performances and shows, holiday shopping, and parties.
+There are several winter activities for everyone in your group —ice skating, free holiday light festival, Santa visits, and many more.
+You can participate in a festive holiday run, free water taxi excursions, watch performances and shows, enjoy holiday shopping and parties.
 Check out the fantastic Bricktown Canal Lights display or cruise down Automobile Alley with stunning Lights in Broadway show while dining and shopping along downtown Oklahoma entertainment district.
 Most events and displays are free to the public.

 Yukon's Christmas in the Park (November 23–December 31, 2019)

-There is no better holiday destination in Yukon than spectacular Christmas in the Park, about 30-minute drive from Oklahoma City.
+There is no better holiday destination in Yukon than spectacular Christmas in the Park, about a thirty-minute drive from Oklahoma City.
 Every night during the holiday season the park turns into a magical wonderland of visual entertainment.
-Drive through about three miles of illuminated light displays in three inter-connected city parks—Yukon City Park, Freedom Trail, and Chisholm Trail Park.
-They feature over 4.5 million twinkling lights and about 500 unique light displays.
+Drive through three miles of illuminated light displays in three inter-connected city parks—Yukon City Park, Freedom Trail, and Chisholm Trail Park.
+They feature over four and a half million twinkling lights and about 500 unique light displays.
 Visitors can also walk through light displays or ride the Santa Express Train.
-There are many selfie stations throughout the parks, which are also perfect backdrops for family photos.
+There are many selfie stations throughout the parks, which are perfect backdrops for family photos.
 Kids would definitely like Gingerbread Family Photo Cutouts and the singing Christmas tree.
-Also, you can't miss the 9-m (30-ft) main Christmas Tree, which features animations and dancing lights, synchronised Christmas tunes, a majestic unicorn and juggling dragon.
+Also, don't miss the nine-meter (30-ft) main Christmas Tree, which features animations and dancing lights, synchronized to Christmas tunes, a majestic unicorn, and a juggling dragon.

 Midwest City's Holiday Lights Spectacular (November 22–December 25, 2019)

 Holiday Lights Spectacular in the heart of the Joe B. Barnes Regional Park in Midwest City is the largest animated lights display in a five-state region.
-It features more than 100 animated light displays along the 2,5-km (1.5-mi) drive.
-Over one million lights and the fantastic 36-m (118- foot) Christmas tree lit up with over 9,000 LED blights are the main attractions of the show.
-Also, check out the tunnel of lights and watch Santa fly fishing in a 4.5-m (15 foot) waterfall, and elves in the candy factory.
-Dancing lights are synchronized to all-time favorite Christmas classics.
+It features more than one hundred animated light displays along the two a half kilometer (1.5-mi) drive.
+Over one million lights and the fantastic thirty-six meter (118- foot) Christmas tree lit up with over 9,000 LED blights are the main attractions of the show.
+Also, check out the tunnel of lights, watch Santa fly fishing in a four and a half meter (15 foot) waterfall, and watch the elves work in a candy factory.
+Dancing lights are synchronized to favorite Christmas classics.
 On Friday, November 22, the lights will officially open for vehicles at 6 p.m.